awsdocs/amazon-connect-admin-guide/doc_source/restrict-access-examples.md

 For the set of IAM actions defined by Amazon Connect, see [Actions defined by Amazon Connect](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonconnect.html#amazonconnect-actions-as-permissions)\.

 Following are some examples of how to restrict access to other resources that may be associated with an Amazon Connect instance\.
-They should be applied to the IAM User or Role that is interacting with Amazon Connect APIs or the Amazon Connect console\.
+They should be applied to the User or Role that is interacting with Amazon Connect APIs or the Amazon Connect console\.

 **Note**
 A policy with an explicit `Deny` would override the `Allow` policy in these examples\.